minprog/platforms/basics/1 workshop/mac/index.md

         echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> .zprofile
         eval "$(/opt/homebrew/bin/brew shellenv)"

-    But please execute the lines you'll see in your terminal, they can be slightly different!
+    But please execute the lines you see in your terminal, they can be slightly different!

 ## Step 3: Python